Hospital, County Limerick: Transport

 The "Old Cork Road" from Limerick to Mitchelstown and Cork (also known today as the R513 road) passes through the village.

 Amenities

 The village's secondary school was completed in 2000 and had around 1,000 students in 2018.
 There is also a primary school which was completed in the summer of 2004.
 Hospital is also home to one of Limerick's Youthreach schools.

 Hospital had six public houses in 2017, but this had reduced to four by July 2022.

 The village shares a Gaelic Athletic Association (GAA) club (Hospital-Herbertstown GAA) with the village of Herbertstown.
-Former Limerick GAA captain Damien Reale is a member of the club.

 Hospital association football team was founded in 1881 by Sir P.J.
 Butler.
 Formerly known as Hospital Crusaders, today it is called Kilfrush Crusaders.
 Other recreational bodies include the local tennis and handball clubs.

 Hospital also has an active Family Resource Centre on Knockainey Road.

 There is a stone circle nearby at Ballinamona.

 The village celebrated the 800th anniversary of its foundation in 2015.